 Many companies are now completely reliant on the data stored on their network servers, PCs, laptops, mobile devices - or in the cloud.
 Some of this data is likely to contain either personal information and/or confidential company information.

 Here we look at some of the issues to consider when reviewing the security of your computer systems, and how to minimise the risks of data loss.
-We have a related factsheet which covers some additional considerations for those with data in the cloud, or use some form of outsourcing.
+We have a related factsheet that covers some additional considerations for those with data in the cloud, or using some form of outsourcing.

-There have been many high profile incidents of data loss - where large volumes of personal information have found their way into the public domain.
-Examples of this sort of information have included health records, financial records and employee details.
+There have been many high-profile incidents of data loss - where large volumes of personal information have found their way into the public domain.
+These include health records, financial records and employee details.

 A commercial organisation also faces the additional risk of data being lost to a competitor.

 Obviously, the larger data losses from government departments and corporations have hit the headlines.
 However, any company, no matter its size, could suffer a data loss unless sensible precautions are taken.

 In the past year alone some 31% of small/micro businesses have experienced some sort of security breach or cyber attack in the 12 months according to recent research commissioned by the Department for Culture, Media and Sport (DCMS).
 The report can be found at: www.gov.uk/government/statistics/cyber-security-breaches-survey-2019.